kaleexand/webserver/README.md

 - `allow_method` -- to define the allowed methods for HTTP requests.
 - `cgi` -- to configure a cgi to execute for a specific file extenstion (php-cgi for .php files for example).

-Here is a short example of a configuration file, where webserv will :
-- :white_check_mark: : serve requests made on port 8080.
-- :white_check_mark: : have custom error pages stored in `./webserv/www/errors/test_changing_path` directory.
-- :white_check_mark: : route any requests made to `/cgi/*` to `/www/tests/test_cgi` directory.
-- :white_check_mark: : execute `/cgi/*.php` files with php-cgi program.
-- :white_check_mark: : accept only POST requests for URIs targeting `/post`.

 You can fing more examples in `conf` directory. `www` is a directory which allow you to test some cases / requests.
 If testing with your broser, use the browser*.conf files.

 ## Building and running the project